dekuNukem/RGBeeb/README.md

 ![Alt text](photos/fit.jpeg)

-It all seemed to be going suspiciously well, but of course, things soon went back to normal when I tried to install the motherboard:
+Everything seemed to be going suspiciously well, but of course, things soon went back to normal when I tried to install the motherboard:

 ![Alt text](photos/block.jpeg)